 In this article, we look at the scientific evidence weighing the medical benefits of marijuana against its associated health risks in an attempt to answer this simple question: is marijuana good or bad?

 Over the years, research has yielded results to suggest that marijuana may be of benefit in the treatment of some conditions.
 These are listed below.

 Last year, a large review from the National Academies of Sciences, Engineering, and Medicine assessed more than 10,000 scientific studies on the medical benefits and adverse effects of marijuana.

 One area that the report looked closely at was the use of medical marijuana to treat chronic pain.
-Chronic pain is a leading cause of disability, affecting more than 25 million adults in the U.S.
+Chronic pain is a leading cause of disability, affecting more than

 The review found that marijuana, or products containing cannabinoids — which are the active ingredients in marijuana, or other compounds that act on the same receptors in the brain as marijuana — are effective at relieving chronic pain.

 Alcoholism and drug addiction

 Another comprehensive review of evidence, published last year in the journal Clinical Psychology Review, revealed that using marijuana may help people with alcohol or opioid dependencies to fight their addictions.

 But this finding may be contentious; the National Academies of Sciences review suggests that marijuana use actually drives increased risk for abusing, and becoming dependent on, other substances.